Murder of Helen Betty Osborne: Cultural references

-Robert Munsch, a renowned Canadian author of children's books, discussed his experience of being walked to the grave of Helen Betty Osborne one year before her perpetrators were captured.
-He discussed how this single incident led to a complete evolution not only in his writing as a children's author, but also in his investment into culture, the direction of his philanthropy, and especially in his philosophy of life.
+Canadian author Robert Munsch discussed his experience of being walked to Osborne's grave one year before the perpetrators were arrested.
+He discussed how this single incident led to a complete evolution not only in his writing, but also in his investment into culture, the direction of his philanthropy, and his philosophy of life.

-The Osborne case is a considered an influence on Tomson Highway's The Rez Sisters (1986).
-The character Zhaboonigan Peterson, a mentally challenged young woman, performs a monologue in which she describes being raped by two white men with a screwdriver (Osborne was stabbed 56 times with a screwdriver).
-Highway attended junior high school in The Pas and graduated a year before Osborne's rape and murder.
+The case loosely inspired the play The Rez Sisters (1986), written by Tomson Highway.
+One of the main characters is Zhaboonigan Peterson, a mentally challenged woman who was gang raped by two men with a screwdriver and later performs a monologue about the assault.
+Highway also wrote a Cree language version of the play, Iskooniguni Iskweewuk (2010).
+The case had personal significance to Highway, who attended junior high school in The Pas and graduated a year before Osborne's murder.